-The legal arrangement of the requirements and procedures for taking sustainability further is mainly contained in the Labour Code, the Act on Collective Bargaining, the Act on Consumer Protection and also in the Act on the Conservation of Nature and the Countryside.
+The rules on requirements and procedures for taking sustainability further are contained mainly in the Labour Code, the Collective Bargaining Act, the Consumer Protection Act and also in the Nature Conservation Act.

 Corporate Social Responsibility

-Corporate social responsibility means companies taking responsibility for the impact of their activities on the environment, consumers, staff, etc., and promoting the public interest, i.e. voluntarily eliminating practices which damage the community.
+Corporate social responsibility means companies taking responsibility for the impact of their activities on the environment, consumers, staff, etc., and promoting the public interest, i.e. voluntarily eliminating practices that are harmful to the community.

 The Ministry of Labour and Social Affairs is responsible for implementing corporate social responsibility laws.

-Your activities have impacts in many domains, hence corporate responsibility is of benefit in the following areas, among others:
+Your activities have impacts in many areas, and corporate responsibility is thus beneficial in the following spheres, among others:

-Within the framework of collective bargaining there are corporate collective agreements and higher level collective agreements, which make it possible for certain undertakings to be voluntarily agreed over and above the legally required minimum.
-The practice of expanding the binding character of higher level collective agreements also applies to collective bargaining.
+Within the framework of collective bargaining there are corporate collective agreements and higher level collective agreements, which make it possible to reach agreement on certain commitments over and above the legally required minimum.
+The practice of extending the binding nature of higher level collective agreements also applies to collective bargaining.

 Quality management system ISO 9001:2000

 The internationally applied standard ISO 9001:2000 is applicable to any production activity or service provided.
-It was created by the International Organisation for Standardisation, the aim of which is to establish international standards for a Quality Management System.
+It was created by the International Organisation for Standardisation, the aim of which is to establish international Quality Management System standards.

 Environmental management system ISO 14001

-It includes widely-used environmental management procedures and places great emphasis on the attitude of the organisation to the environment.
+This includes widely-applied environmental management procedures, placing great emphasis on the attitude of the organisation to the environment.
 An entity satisfying the conditions of the ISO 14001 standard supports environmental protection and the prevention of pollution in balance with social and economic needs.

-Certification under this ISO standard may be performed by a certification body accredited, for example, with the Czech Accreditation Institute.
+Certification under this ISO standard may be performed by a certification body accredited, for example, by the Czech Accreditation Institute.

 The EMAS environmental management and auditing system